-The DPM is designated by the Staff Director and has primary responsibility for administering, coordinating, and monitoring the Agency's Accommodation program.
-Although the DPM serves as the agency's primary liaison with supervisors, managers, applicants, and employees regarding the provision of accommodation, the DPM position is neutral in the accommodation interactive process.
+The DPM is designated by the Staff Director and has primary responsibility for administering, coordinating and monitoring the Agency's Accommodation program.
+Although the DPM serves as the agency's primary liaison with supervisors, managers, applicants and employees regarding the provision of accommodation, the DPM position is neutral in the accommodation interactive process.
 The DPM works with requesting applicants, employees and relevant supervisors and managers in seeking sufficient information about the functional limitations of the disability and the essential functions of the position.
 This process is to determine the feasibility of the request and, on occasion when a requested accommodation has been deemed to create an undue hardship on the Agency, to determine whether an alternative accommodation is possible.
 The DPM may consult with the EEO Director and/or the EEOC to seek guidance on the requirements of the law and whether alternatives are available.
-The DPM is also responsible for ensuring that sensitive and confidential employee health and medically related information that comes to light in the accommodation process is collected, secured, and maintained exclusively in the agency's EEO office in separate files which never become a part of an employee's personnel records.
+The DPM is also responsible for ensuring that sensitive and confidential employee health and medically-related information that comes to light in the accommodation process is collected, secured and maintained exclusively in the agency's EEO office in separate files (and never becomes a part of an employee's personnel records).
 (See 42 USC § 12112 (d) (3) (B), (4) (C); 29 CFR § 1630.14(c (1).)
-The DPM will not share medical documentation with supervisors, managers or others in the accommodation process unless asked by the requesting employee to do so but will facilitate an information exchange between the employee and management that allows the latter to make an informed decision regarding an accommodation request (explained further in Section VI, E).
-The DPM is responsible for maintaining, tracking, and providing statistical information to the EEO Director, the EEOC or other lawful requester regarding employee requests for accommodation and the agency's response to such accommodation requests.
+The DPM will not share this information with supervisors, managers or others in the accommodation process unless asked by the requesting employee to do so.
+The DPM is responsible for maintaining, tracking and providing statistical information to the EEO Director, the EEOC or other lawful requester regarding employee requests for accommodation and the agency's response to such accommodation requests.